Mircea-MMXXI/azapy/README.md

      maximization of portfolio log returns

 Utility functions:
-  1. Collect historical market data from a data provider (at this point only from *alphavantage*)
+  * Collect historical market data from various providers.
+    Supported providers:

+    - yahoo.com
+    - eodhistoricaldata.com
+    - alphavantage.co
+    - marketstack.com

-  2. Generate business calendars (at this point only NYSE business calendar)
+  * Generate business calendars.
+At this point only NYSE business calendar is implemented.
-  3. Generate rebalancing portfolio schedules
+  * Generate rebalancing portfolio schedules.
+  * Append a cash like security to an existing market data object.
+  * Update market data saved in a directory.